Mr Puntila and His Man Matti: Production history

 A theatrical production of the play became a priority for Brecht on his return from exile in 1947; he helped to direct its premiere at the Schauspielhaus Zürich, where it opened on 5 June 1948, with scenic design by Teo Otto.
 Leonard Steckel played Puntila and Gustav Knuth played Matti.

 Brecht chose Puntila for the opening production of the first season of the Berliner Ensemble, the world-renowned theatre company that he founded in 1949 in East Germany with his wife, Helene Weigel.
 Brecht co-directed this production with Erich Engel; Puntila was played initially by Leonard Steckel (as with the Zurich production), then by the comedian Curt Bois.
 The composer Paul Dessau wrote a musical setting for the songs for this production, while Casper Neher designed the sets.
 Brecht introduced the linking "Puntila Song" and decided to discourage the audience's empathy towards Puntila by means of defamiliarising masks for him and all the bourgeois characters.
 This production was seen by Wuolijoki.

-Adaptation
+Adaptations

-Brecht's play was adapted for the Austrian film Herr Puntila and His Servant Matti (1960).
+Brecht's play was adapted for the 1960 Austrian film Herr Puntila and His Servant Matti, and again for the 1979 Finnish-Swedish film of the same name.

 It is also the source of a 1966 opera by Dessau.

+Denise Mina adapted the play for a 2020 production in Edinburgh, relocating the action from early 20th-century rural Finland to a Scotland that is a blend of past and present, and gender-switching the character of Puntila from Mr to Mrs.